Have you ever heard a story so amazing you think, “that’s so crazy, it must be true”?

 The trucking company decided to hire a new security guard.
 This time, the guard stayed awake the entire time.
 This sounds like good news, but this new security guard broke into the main building and stole blank checks from the accountant’s office.
 The next day he forged several checks and tried cashing them at check cashing stores.
 Needless to say, this company no longer uses security guards to protect their assets.

 As a reminder, there are several ways to make sure your site is secure:

 - Walk the yard — No, this isn’t a Johnny Cash song.
 Inspecting your yard for breaches seems simple.
 It is easy to forget how important and effective this task is.

 - Layered security — Camera, fences, and alarms alone often do not get the job done.
 Having a layered security approach creates problems for the criminals and makes it difficult to get around.

 - Testing your solution — It is important to constantly check to ensure your security measures are working properly.

 - Open and honest communication — Adhering to this policy is not as easy as it sounds.
 Enforcing transparency is often the best way to discover suspicious activity around your site.

 Criminals are not always the smartest bunch of people.
 Don’t help them out by letting your guard down.
 Ensure that you have properly secured the area where you make your living.

 What are the latest crime stats in your area?
-A Free Site Threat Assessment by Electric Guard Dog will identify specific crime in your area.
+A Free Site Threat Assessment by AMAROK will identify specific crime in your area.